 Because addiction is so hard to understand under the best of circumstances, people often don’t know what to say and this can be frightening as well as frustrating.
 It is important to remember to approach the problem compassionately, but clearly.
 If you blame or demand or try to control, it is more likely to drive the teen further into their addictions.
 It sets up a cycle of shame and avoidance that lowers the chance of someone reaching out for help.

-First, you need to educate our children.
+First, you need to educate your children.
 They need to know what drugs are out there and the dangers of using them.
 Because of brain development, they might not see a risky situation.
-To do this effectively, make sure you know what you are talking about.
+To do this effectively, ensure you know what you are talking about.
 Do some research.
 Maybe you can talk to your doctor or a counselor who might be able to refer you to a specialist.

 Because drug use and addiction are so dangerous, especially with teens, it is vital that you address it immediately and effectively.
-At Fort Worth Recovery, we have programs designed for adolescent men and we believe everyone should be heard.
-Call us today at 817 382 2894 or visit us online.
+At Fort Worth Recovery, we have programs designed for adolescent women where everyone can feel valued and be heard.
+Call us today at 844.332.1807 or visit us online.